berylliumsec/orionOps/README.md

 ```

 To run NMAP's vulnerability scan against a list of ip addresses, place
-the list in a file named ips.txt with each IP address on a new line.
+the list in a file named ips.txt in the PWD with each IP address on a new line
+(the last line must be terminated with a new line).
 Run:

 ```bash